MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/github.md

 - If you're using OAuth, see [Repository permissions for OAuth authentication](#repository-permissions-for-oauth-authentication).
 - If you're using PATs, see [Repository permissions for Personal access token (PAT) authentication](#repository-permissions-for-personal-access-token-pat-authentication).

 ### I understand that the GitHub app is the recommended integration with Azure Pipelines.
-How do I switch my classic pipeline to use GitHub app instead of OAuth?
+How do I switch my classic build pipeline to use GitHub app instead of OAuth?

 - Navigate [here](https://github.com/apps/azure-pipelines) and install the app in the GitHub organization of your repository.
 - During installation, you'll be redirected to Azure DevOps to choose an Azure DevOps organization and project.
-Choose the organization and project that contain the build pipeline that builds your repository.
+Choose the organization and project that contains the classic build pipeline you want to use the app for.
 This choice associates the GitHub App installation with your Azure DevOps organization.
 If you choose incorrectly, you can visit [this page](https://github.com/apps/azure-pipelines) to uninstall the GitHub app from your GitHub org and start over.
 - In the next page that appears, you do not need to proceed creating a new pipeline.
 - Edit your pipeline by visiting the Builds page (e.g., https://dev.azure.com/YOUR_ORG_NAME/YOUR_PROJECT_NAME/_build), selecting your pipeline, and clicking Edit.
 - Select the "Get sources" step in the pipeline.